 Program Manager, CIB

 Gionni Ponce is a Macondista prose writer living in Tempe, Arizona.
-She was a 2021 Virginia G. Piper Center for Creative Writing NEA Big Read Grant Partner and a 2020 Desert Nights, Rising Stars Writers’ Conference Fellow.
-In 2019, she received a full-tuition scholarship to the Fine Arts Work Center in Provincetown and was named a Writer in South Asia Fellow by Indiana University in 2018.
+She’s received fellowships and scholarships from the Community of Writers Workshop, Desert Nights Rising Stars Writers’ Conference, Fine Arts Work Center, and Indiana University’s Writer in South Asia program.
 Wherever she goes, she aims to create literary space for traditionally marginalized stories, both in her administrative work and as a teacher.
-While teaching at Indiana University, she was awarded the Earle J. S. Ho Award for Teaching Creative Writing and the Culbertson First Year Teaching Award.
-Her work is published in Kenyon Review Online, Iron Horse Literary Review, The Ocotillo Review, and The MFA Years.
-She is currently working on a short story collection centered on bilingualism and multi-generational conflict in Mexican-American families.
+While teaching at IU, she was awarded the Earle J. S. Ho Award for Teaching Creative Writing and the Culbertson First Year Teaching Award.
+Her work is published in Kenyon Review Online, South Carolina Review, Iron Horse Literary Review, The Ocotillo Review, and Poiesis.
+She is currently working on a short story collection centered on bilingualism as a site of conflict in multi-generational Mexican-American families.
 Learn more on Twitter: @GPisMe.

 Mellon Postdoctoral Scholar